 As an arts journalist and theatre critic, I have written regularly for The Guardian, The Observer, The Daily Telegraph and Time Out London.

-I live with my husband Andy and our cat Eno (after Brian, since you’re asking) in Crystal Palace, south-east London, not far from where I grew up.
+I live with my husband Andy, our son Caleb and our cat Eno (after Brian, since you’re asking) in rural Kent.

 The fiction I love best takes the world we know, and our own familiar, everyday lives, and renders them rich and strange.
 Among the writers who’ve most inspired me along the way – and continue to inspire me – are Anne Tyler; Alice Munro; Joyce Carol Oates; Elizabeth Jane Howard; Tessa Hadley; and Richard Yates.

-As well as novels, I write short stories, for which I’ve won a few awards – you can read some of those stories here – and I am currently working on my third novel.
-I also teach creative writing – I’m a lecturer in fiction at Manchester Metropolitan University, and I teach on the Curtis Brown Creative writing programme, and for the Arvon Foundation.
+As well as novels, I write short stories, for which I’ve won a few awards – you can read some of those stories here.
+I also teach creative writing – I’m a senior lecturer at Manchester Metropolitan University, and I teach for Curtis Brown Creative and the Arvon Foundation.
 I have also worked as a mentor for the charity Arts Emergency (they’re amazing – check them out), and the writers’ development agency Spread The Word.

 You can watch my TedX talk on originality in fiction, given at Cambridge University in 2017, on YouTube here.

 My literary agent is the lovely Judith Murray at Greene and Heaton.
 If you want to get in touch with me, please contact her first.